 Make the supporting material provided by the applicant as justification against design principles available to the public for inspection at the council offices alongside the drawing sets and, if in a suitable format, also on the council website.
 This has always been the case for proposals dealt with by a Development Assessment Panel (DAP), so it seems reasonable for local planning applications also.

 Some rewording of Section 4.2.1(d) in order to better reflect the premise stated in Section 4.1.5.
 An example might be something like:

-(d) due date by which any comments are to be lodged with the decision-maker, being at least fourteen (14) days after date of posting of notification, or as specified within the scheme, and invited to comment on that part of the proposed development that seeks compliance via the design principles provisions of the R-Codes.
+(d) due date by which any comments are to be lodged with the decision-maker, being at least fourteen (14) days after date of posting of notification, or as specified within the scheme, and invited to comment on that part of the proposed development that seeks or requires assessment against the design principles provisions of the R-Codes.

 The benefit of this approach is transparency – informing neighbours and the community that compliance is somewhat more complex than simply ‘trying it on’.
 At the moment, people see a new proposal with a large number of variations that gets approved, then either feel aggrieved that they should have asked for more themselves or resolve to have their own proposal push the envelope just as far or even further next time.
 This is primarily because there is very little communication about the design principles justification process and exactly how each design is assessed on its merit.
 Sure, all of this is in the R-Codes, but that is rarely read and understood in its entirety by anyone outside planning and design.